 Tax Relief for Victims of Severe Storms, Tornadoes, Straight-line Winds and Flooding in Arkansas

-LITTLE ROCK — Victims of the severe storms, tornadoes, straight-line winds and flooding that took place beginning on Dec.
-26, 2015, in parts of Arkansas may qualify for tax relief from the Internal Revenue Service.
+ARKANSAS — Victims of the severe storms, tornadoes, straight-line winds and flooding that took place beginning on May 7, 2015 in parts of Arkansas may qualify for tax relief from the Internal Revenue Service.

 The declaration permits the IRS to postpone certain deadlines for taxpayers who reside or have a business in the disaster area.
-For instance, certain deadlines falling on or after Dec.
-26, and on or before May 16, 2016, have been postponed to May 16, 2016.
-This includes 2015 income tax returns normally due on April 18.
-It also includes the Jan.
-15 and April 18 deadlines for making quarterly estimated tax payments.
-A variety of business tax deadlines are also affected including the Feb.
-1 and May 2 deadlines for quarterly payroll and excise tax returns and the special March 1 deadline for farmers and fishermen who choose to forgo making estimated tax payments.
+For instance, certain deadlines falling on or after May 7, and on or before Aug.
+31, have been postponed to Aug.
+31, 2015.
+This includes the May 15 deadline for many tax-exempt organizations to file their annual Form 990.
+It also includes the June 15 deadline for making quarterly estimated tax payments.
+A variety of business tax deadlines are also affected including the July 31 deadline for quarterly payroll and excise tax returns.

-In addition, the IRS is waiving the failure-to-deposit penalties for employment and excise tax deposits due on or after Dec.26, as long as the deposits were made by Jan.
-11, 2016.
+In addition, the IRS is waiving the failure-to-deposit penalties for employment and excise tax deposits due on or after May 7, as long as the deposits were made by May 22, 2015.

 The IRS automatically identifies taxpayers located in the covered disaster area and applies automatic filing and payment relief.
 But affected taxpayers who reside or have a business located outside the covered disaster area must call the IRS disaster hotline at 866-562-5227 to request this tax relief.

 The counties listed above constitute a covered disaster area for purposes of Treas.
 Reg. § 301.7508A-1(d)(2) and are entitled to the relief detailed below.